JJ/perl-GitHub-Actions/README.md

 > Remember that Perl is installed, by default, in Linux GitHub runners

-Remember that this distribution has been created for use with the *system* Perl, so generally you will have to write `sudo cpan GitHub::Actions` in a prior step.
+Remember this distribution has been created for use with the *system* Perl, so generally you will have to write `sudo cpan GitHub::Actions` in a prior step.
 Once it's been installed, this will work:

 ```yaml
 	  - name: Test set_failed